 D12.
-Report the lowest grade earned for any course that may be transferred for credit:

-D13.
-Maximum number of credits or courses that may be transferred from a two-year institution:

-Number: Unit type:

-D14.
-Maximum number of credits or courses that may be transferred from a four-year institution:

-Number: Unit type:

-D15.
-Minimum number of credits that transfers must complete at your institution to earn an associate degree:

-\Rightarrow 36

-D16.
-Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree:
+Report the lowest grade earned for any course that may be transferred D Number Unit Type D13.
+Maximum number of credits or courses that may be transferred from a two-year institution: D14 .
+Maximum number of credits or courses that may be transferred from a four-year institution: D15.
+Minimum number of credits that transfers must complete at your institution to earn an associate degree: D16.
+Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: P17 Describe other transfer credit policies:

-\Rightarrow 45

-D17.
-Describe other transfer credit policies:
+17. Describe other transfer credit policies: